-The full impact of the Covid-19 outbreak is yet to be fully realised and predicting the impact for the national and local economy is extremely uncertain.
-A relevant local assessment is to be found in 'State of the Economy: November 2021' published by the Chief Economist to the Scottish Government.
+The removal of COVID-19 restrictions at the start of 2022 has seen the economy start to recover to prepandemic levels.
+However inflationary pressures through higher energy prices, costs of materials and supply chain disruptions still pose a risk to the Council and businesses alike, which is further exacerbated by the current situation in the Ukraine and Brexit.
+A relevant local assessment is to be found in 'State of the Economy: May 2022' published by the Chief Economist to the Scottish Government.
 This report summarises recent developments in the global, UK and Scottish economies and provides an analysis of the performance of, and outlook for, the Scottish economy.
-It quotes:
+The full document can be found at: State of the economy: May 2022 - gov.scot (www.gov.scot).